Ordinal Probit Functional Outcome Regression with Application to Computer-Use Behavior in Rhesus Monkeys: Discussion

-In simulation, we investigate the operating characteristics of the OPFRM using a reasonable sample size of $N = 40$ under four different curve conditions for three different underlying correlation structures.
-While the O-splines perform best in terms of MISE, we show that the model performs well in estimation under any basis choice as MISE is comparable using Symmlets with $J=6$ or B-splines with $K = 10$.
-Varying the underlying correlation structure from independent to time-invariant to time-varying does not have a significant impact on estimation which illustrates the ability of both the DWT and fPC to capture with-in curve correlation in the latent space.
-We show that coverage for both point-wise and join credible intervals can be affected when using B-splines with too few basis functions.
-The point-wise intervals perform best when the underlying covariance structure is independent while the joint intervals consistently provide the highest coverage.
-Applying the OPFRM to the monkey computer use data, we demonstrate the predictive accuracy of each basis function showing that the models perform similarly.
-We show that two of the demographic factors of interest, a monkey's sex and age, are significantly associated with usage for the duration of the year.
-The third factor, rank, has periods of significance early and late in the year.
-However the effect size is quite small, suggesting the effect of rank, while significant, is minimal.
+Our simulation study investigates the operating characteristics of OPFOR and compares it to a standard ordinal longitudinal model for a reasonable sample size of $N = 40$ under four ``true'' curves and three underlying covariance structures.
+While the O-spline models perform best in terms of $\beta$-\emph{MISE}, we show that the model performs well in estimation under any choice of basis function.
+Varying the underlying covariance structure from independent to time-invariant to time-varying does not have a significant impact on estimation which illustrates the ability of both the DWT and fPC to capture within curve correlation in the latent space.
+Since the covariance structure does impact the JCP, we prefer the use of O-splines with $O = 4$ knots.
+B-splines using $K = 10$ knots are a plausible second choice given their consistently near-nominal coverage levels.
+By comparison, the CLMM performs poorly under all simulated scenarios and is computationally less efficient than the OPFOR when using O-splines or B-splines.